-Changing your WordPress administration email address should be quick and simple.
+Changing your WordPress administration email address should be quick and straightforward.
 Just change the old email with your email then WordPress will send a confirmation link to your new address.

 Your new admin email should be active now.

-However, the problem comes when, for some reason, WordPress or your webhost is unable to send the confirmation link to your new email.
+The problem, however, comes when for some reason, WordPress or your webhost is unable to send the confirmation link to your new email.

 Sometimes, your email provider is automatically blocking emails from your own domain.

-That’s when you begin to wonder why no confirmation link is coming… and then you begin to blame your PLR blog provider. 🙂
+That’s when you begin to wonder why no confirmation link is coming… and then you almost want to blame your PLR blog provider. 🙂

 The good news is there’s a quick though not so comfortable way of changing your admin and user email address.

-Just edit the “wp_options” table by logging in to your cPanel then simply edit your site/blogs’s database file via phpMyAdmin.
+Just edit the “wp_options” table by logging in to your cPanel, then simply edit your site/blogs’ database file via phpMyAdmin.

 Make sure also that your webhost provider allows you access to phpMyAdmin.
-Otherwise, this tutorial may not of help.
+Otherwise, this tutorial may not of helped.

-Step 1: Login to your cPanel.
-For first time webmasters, here’s how to login.
+Step 1: Log in to your cPanel.
+For first-time web admins, here’s how to log in.

 Step 2: Take note of your site/blog’s database name.